 Travel taught me that on the road we can’t fall back on the social standing we’ve earned at home.
 In jeans and a jean jacket we all look alike, travelling from point A to point B. It’s only our inner strength and generosity of spirit that will, in the end, earn us the full respect of others.

 That we never stop learning.
 There is so much joy to be had and awe to be present in our lives when we continue to learn and grow.
 A favorite saying of ours is “When you’re green you’re growing and when you’re ripe you’re rotten.”
 Traveling presents you with unlimited opportunities to learn.
 And to me that is what travel is – a process of discovery.
 I learned an incredible amount about life and myself through my experiences traveling, because I was open to learning them.
-I wrote a free ebook, sharing 20 lessons I learned traveling – lessons that have helped me to live an empowered life.
+I cherish these lessons because they have helped me to live an empowered life.
 Live Your Best Life!

 I used to travel with lists of must-dos and went at a feverish pace to cram in as much as possible.
 It made for constant stimulation and highs, but I often ended up feeling like it was more work than pleasure.
 So now I go to one or two things per day, and spend the rest of the day meandering about, return to restaurants I’ve enjoyed, nap.
 Which brings me to the other thing I’ve learned – never feel guilty about spending a whole day lolling about in bed in the hotel, especially if it’s a nice one.
 It’s a holiday, after all.